vfarcic/devops24/manuscript/01-sts.md

   statusCode: 403 }
 ```

 We can see that the `db-sidecar` container is not allowed to list the Pods in the `go-demo-3` Namespace.
-If, in your case, that's not the output you're seeing, you might need to wait for a few moments, and re-execute the `logs` command.
+If, in your case, that's not the output you're seeing, you might need to wait for a few moments and re-execute the `logs` command.

 It is not surprising that the sidecar could not list the Pods.
 If it could, RBAC would be, more or less, useless.
 It would not matter that we restrict which resources users can create if any Pod could circumvent that.
 Just as we learned in *The DevOps 2.3 Toolkit: Kubernetes* how to set up users using RBAC, we need to do something similar with service accounts.
 We need to extend RBAC rules from human users to Pods.
 That will be the subject of the next chapter.

 ## To StatefulSet Or Not To StatefulSet

-StatefulSets provide a few very important features we need to make stateful applications work correctly in a Kubernetes cluster.
-Still, the division between Deployments and StatefulSets is sometimes not very clear.
+StatefulSets provide a few essential features often required when running stateful applications in a Kubernetes cluster.
+Still, the division between Deployments and StatefulSets is not always clear.
 After all, both controllers can attach a PersistentVolume, both can forward requests through Services, and both support rolling updates.
 When should you choose one over the other?
-Saying that one is for stateful applications and the other isn't would be oversimplification that would not fit all the scenarios.
+Saying that one is for stateful applications and the other isn't would be an oversimplification that would not fit all the scenarios.
 As an example, we saw that we got no tangible benefit when we moved Jenkins from a Deployment into a StatefulSet.
-MongoDB, on the other hand, showed important benefits from StatefulSets.
+MongoDB, on the other hand, showcases essential benefits provided by StatefulSets.

 We can simplify decision making with a few questions.

 * Does your application need stable and unique network identifiers?
 * Does your application need stable persistent storage?
-* Does your application need ordered deployment, scaling, deletion, or rolling updates?
+* Does your application need ordered deployments, scaling, deletion, or rolling updates?

 If the answer to any of those questions is *yes*, your application should probably be managed by a StatefulSet.
 Otherwise, you should probably use a Deployment.
 All that does not mean that there are no other controller types you can use.
 There are a few.
 However, if the choice is limited to Deployment and StatefulSet controllers, those three questions should be on your mind when choosing which one to use.

 ## What Now?

 We're finished with the exploration of StatefulSets.
-They will be very important since they will enable us to do a few things that will be critical for our Continuous Deployment processes.
-For now, we'll destroy the cluster we created and take a break before we jump into Service Accounts in an attempt to fix the problem with the MongoDB sidecar.
+They will be essential since they will enable us to do a few things that will be critical for our Continuous Deployment processes.
+For now, we'll destroy the cluster and take a break before we jump into Service Accounts in an attempt to fix the problem with the MongoDB sidecar.
 Who knows.
-We might find usage of Service Account beyond the sidecar.
+We might find the usage of Service Account beyond the sidecar.

 ```bash
 kops delete cluster \